mulderp/mulderp.github.com/_posts/2016-01-26-marvin-minsky-passed-away.md

 > no current neural-network practitioners understand its ideas at all!
 > So far as I can see, all of its conclusions still apply to multilayer networks.

 From these conversations, I learnt how important it can be to ask questions and how to search for new answers.
-Still, computers are mainly a thinking tool.
+These are the origins of my blog [thinkingonthinking](http://thinkingonthiking.com]